DISTRICTSELOZAR/DISTRICTSELOZAR/README.md

 - Hi, We're DISTRICTSELOZAR, but you may call us Selozar.
 We are the co-host of an OSDD-1B system, with numerous fictives.
--
--Please be cautious when interacting with us, we're extremely sensitive.
+- Please be cautious when interacting with us, we're extremely sensitive.
--
--Bodily 19.
--
+- Bodily 19.
--We do not support the creators/admins of TDF.
+- We do not support the creators/admins of TDF.